-Community members in the greater Rockbridge County area are going solar together and getting a discount!
-This program is part of a local, grass roots effort to increase the use of solar energy and to lower installation and equipment costs through a bulk purchase process.
-Co-op members selected Sigora Solar as the group’s bulk purchase installer and Sigora is currently reaching out to group members!
+Neighbors across Rockbridge County area formed a solar co-op to increase the use of solar energy in their community and to lower installation and equipment costs through a bulk purchase process.
+Co-op members selected Sigora Solar as the group’s bulk purchase installer, and since then, over 35 co-op members went solar with Sigora!

-The co-op is open to homes, businesses, non-profits, and municipalities.
-If you’ve ever wanted to go solar and live in Rockbridge County, now is your chance!
-The group is being facilitated by VA SUN and sponsored by the Lexington, Rockbridge County, Buena Vista Chamber of Commerce, Rockbridge Area Conservation Council, and the Boxerwood Nature Center & Woodland Garden with support from community partners Main Street Lexington and Virginia Conservation Legacy Fund.
+The group was facilitated by VA SUN and sponsored by the Lexington, Rockbridge County, Buena Vista Chamber of Commerce, Rockbridge Area Conservation Council, and the Boxerwood Nature Center & Woodland Garden with support from community partners Main Street Lexington and Virginia Conservation Legacy Fund.

 Co-op in the news

 - “Solar Co-op Issues RFP From Installers,” The News-Gazette (December 2015)

 - “Letter: Interested In Solar Power For Your Home?,” The News-Gazette (November 2015)

 - “Rockbridge Co.
 Residents Form Solar Co-Op to Go Solar Together, Get a Discount,” Alleghany Journal News (October 2015)